lapsumchan/MVMR-cML-SuSiE/README.md

 ```
 step2.res <- mvmr.cml.susie.step2(exposure.ids.subset, outcome.id, sample.sizes)
 ```

+# TLDR

+Step 1 of MVMR-cML-SuSiE narrows down the set of promising metabolites to 43.
+The harmonized data for multivariable MR analysis is stored in `mvdat`, while the list of invalid IVs identified and UVMR-estimates for the 43 exposures in step 2 are stored in `invalid.idx` and `theta.vec` of the `step2.res` list, respectively.

 ### References

 [1] Borges, Maria Carolina, et al. "Role of circulating polyunsaturated fatty acids on cardiovascular diseases risk: analysis using Mendelian randomization and fatty acid genetic association data from over 114,000 UK Biobank participants."
 BMC medicine 20.1 (2022): 1-14.